discordjs/guide/guide/sequelize/currency.md

 Another new method here is the `.belongsTo()` method.
 Using this method, you add `CurrencyShop` as a property of `UserItem` so that when you do `userItem.item`, you get the respectively attached item.
 You use `item_id` as the foreign key so that it knows which item to reference.

-You then add some prototypes to the User object to finish up the junction: add items to users, and get their current inventory.
+You then add some methods to the `Users` object to finish up the junction: add items to users, and get their current inventory.
 The code inside should be somewhat familiar from the last tutorial. `.findOne()` is used to get the item if it exists in the user's inventory.
 If it does, increment it; otherwise, create it.

 Getting items is similar; use `.findAll()` with the user's id as the key.
 The `include` key is for associating the CurrencyShop with the item.
 You must explicitly tell Sequelize to honor the `.belongsTo()` association; otherwise, it will take the path of the least effort.